 Note when performing coordinated parallel observations, additional custom subpixel dither patterns are available that achieve optimal pixel phase sampling for both the prime and parallel instruments.
 NIRCam's small grid dithers are not available for use with parallels as they are not large enough for other instruments.

-The complete primary and subpixel dither patterns are available as ASCII tables, in arcseconds:
+A complete set of primary and secondary subpixel dither patterns (specified in arcseconds) is available as ASCII tables in a .zip file:

 Subpixel dither offsets may be modified slightly as measurements of the NIRCam detector pixel scales are refined.